borglab/gtsam/README.md

 GTSAM is a library of C++ classes that implement smoothing and mapping (SAM) in robotics and vision, using factor graphs and Bayes networks as the underlying computing paradigm rather than sparse matrices.

+On top of the C++ library, GTSAM includes a MATLAB interface (enable GTSAM_INSTALL_MATLAB_TOOLBOX in CMake to build it).
+A Python interface is under development.

-GTSAM is open source under the BSD license, see the `LICENSE` file.
+GTSAM is open source under the BSD license, see the `LICENSE.BSD` file.

 Please see the `examples/` directory and the `USAGE` file for examples on how to use GTSAM.